 - A volume flow rate process variable, either measured or calculated, depending on what is available on your meter - Concentration measurement configured and active, with Volume Concentration (Density) set as the derived variable

-4.9 Set up flow rate measurement
+4.7 Set up flow rate measurement

 The meter does not measure flow rate directly.
 However, you can provide volume flow rate data to the meter and use this data to calculate mass flow rate.
-If concentration measurement is set up and meets specific configuration requirements, the meter can calculate net mass flow rate or net volume flow rate.